Hegselmann--Krause model with environmental noise: Well-posedness of the mean-field SDEs

-On the other hand, if \eqref{eq: mean_field_trajectories_with_common_noise general} has a strong solution with conditional density~ then the conditional density process of \(Y^1\) is the solution to the SPDE~\eqref{eq: hk_spde general}.
-Indeed, if we first apply It{\^o}'s formula with a function \(\varphi \in \testfunctions{\R}\), then take the conditional expectation with respect to the filtration \(\cF^W\) and subsequently applying stochastic Fubini theorem \cite[Lemma~A.5]{Hammersley2020}, we conclude that density process of \(Y_t^1\) satisfies \eqref{eq: solution_hk_spde}.
-By the uniqueness of the SPDE~\eqref{eq: hk_spde general} we obtain that \(\rho_t\), which is the solution constructed in Theorem~\ref{theorem: existence_of_hk_spde}, is the conditional density of \(Y_t^1\) given \(\cF^W_t\) for all \(t \in [0,T]\). \end{proof}
+then the conditional density process of \(Y^1\) is the solution to the SPDE~\eqref{eq: hk_spde general}.
+Indeed, if we first apply It{\^o}'s formula with a function \(\varphi \in \testfunctions{\R}\), then take the conditional expectation with respect to the filtration \(\cF^W\) and subsequently applying stochastic Fubini theorem \cite[Lemma~A.5]{Hammersley2020}, we conclude that density process of \(Y_t\) satisfies \eqref{eq: solution_hk_spde}.
+By the uniqueness of the SPDE~\eqref{eq: hk_spde general} we obtain that \(\rho_t\), which is the solution constructed in Theorem~\ref{theorem: existence_of_hk_spde}, is the conditional density of \(Y_t\) given \(\cF^W_t\) for all \(t \in [0,T]\). \end{proof}

 In the following lemma, we close the gap in the above proof by demonstrating the existence of a solution of the BSPDE~\eqref{eq: bspde_hk_model} and the explicit representation of \(u_0\).

 \begin{lemma}[Dual BSPDE] Let Assumption~\ref{ass: sigma_ellipticity+bound} and Assumption~\ref{ass: spde_existence} hold along with \(k \in L^1(\R) \cap L^2(\R)\).
 Then, for every \(T_1 \in (0,T]\) and \(G \in L^\infty(\Omega, \cF_{T_1} , \testfunctions{\R}) \) the following BSPDE